After about three and half years, I knew the time had come to take a break from adland.

 Straight after, I got married and had my boys.

-One day in early 2009, while sitting on the sofa in our flat at red door house.
 I was playing with my first born, after colour co-ordinating his toys and clothes again, when I got a call from a friend about producing a commercial.
-I thought on it for a bit, then I asked myself, “What will bring me more joy?”

 I then had my break from adland.

 Six years of it.
-Living simply.

 I also managed the purchase of our new home around the corner, the house we had our eye on for years even though it had a plant growing out of the top.

-Then I became a landlady for our first flat, which we then sold a few years later to do the work on our home.
-Which I project managed.
+Then I became a landlady for our first flat, which we then sold a few years later to do the work on our home, which I project managed.

 And I did an exhibition at the local museum in Hackney about what life was really like being a parent and invited my friends and family down.